persapiens/Course/Project/CM.md

 ### Evaluation

-* checkbox.io ansible scripts - 20%
+* Jenkins automation - 20%
-* Verify can run checkbox.io in browser - 20%
+* checkbox.io + iTrust.io build jobs - 20%
-* iTrust ansible scripts - 20%
+* iTrust post-build configuration - 20%
-* Verify can run iTrust in browser - 20%
+* checkbox.io post-build configuration - 20%
 * Screencast and report - 20%

-Points may be deducted for not following instructions or including sufficient detail to evaluate capability.
+Points may be deducted for not following instructions, poor quality of implementation, or failing to include sufficient detail required to evaluate capability.

 ## Submission